 The benefits of Manuka honey

-Manuka is a shrub species endemic to New Zealand.
-The Maori Indians quickly took an interest in this wild shrub, which is very common on the island.
+Manukais a species of shrub endemic to New Zealand.
+The Maori Indians quickly became interested in this wild shrub, which is very common on the island.
 Its flowers and foliage are particularly fragrant, and it is also very resistant to extreme weather conditions.

 Its flowering period is very short, lasting less than six weeks.
-If weather conditions permit, bees come to collect nectar from its small white or pink flowers.
+If weather conditions allow, bees come to feed on the nectar of its small white or pink flowers.

 Properties and benefits of Manuka honey

-Manuka honey has become a staple in herbal medicine thanks to its antibacterial and healing properties.
-It proves effective in all circumstances, but Manuka honey is primarily known for:
+Manuka honey has established itself in herbal medicine thanks to its antibacterial and healing properties.
+It is effective in all circumstances, but Manuka honey is mainly known for:

 1. Protect against oral infections.